 Yes.
 Your OPERS contributions are refundable to you once you are no longer employed at CSU.
-For information on how to apply for a refund of these deductions after you have terminated your employment, visit the OPERS website at www.opers.org.
+For information on how to apply for a refund of these deductions after you have terminated your employment, visit the OPERS website at www.opers.org or call them at 1-800-222-7377.
+Please note that they will not process your refund application until 60 days after the last time you paid into OPERS.